OceanDataTools/sealog-server/README.md

 # sealog-server
 Sealog event logging server

 Sealog is intended as a general purpose eventlogging framework that is independent of any particular user-interface.
+All interactions with the Sealog Server are done via the [Sealog Server's RESTful API](<http://162.243.201.175/sealog-server/documentation>).

-This allows for users to develop their own user interfaces for adding, editing and exporting events.
-There are mechanisms for associating ancilary data with events such as sensor data, navigation, etc.
+This allows for users to develop their own user interfaces for adding, editing and exporting events or extend the functionality of other systems to dynamically submit events.
+It's even possible to develop hardware-based clients (physical buttons) using cheap network-aware microcontrollers (i.e Ardinuo w/Ethernet Shield).

-All interactions with the Sealog Server are done via the [Sealog Server's RESTful API](<http://162.243.201.175:8000/documentation>).
-Almost all calls to the API require authentication via Java Web Tokens (JWT).
-The only exceptions are the requests related to self-registration and obtaining a JWT using login creditionals.
+Almost all calls to the API are authenticated using Java Web Tokens (JWT).
+The only exceptions are the requests related to self-registration of new users and requests to obtaining JWTs (using standard user/pass login creditionals).

+### Short-list of features
+ - 100% of functionality accessable via RESTful API, completely indenpendent of any graphical/CLI front-end.
+ - Ad-hoc association of ancilary data with events such as sensor data, navigation, etc.
+ - Ability to filter events based on user, value, keywords and time spans
+ - Simple exporting of all or a filtered list of events merged with ancilary data
+ - Defining event templates for quick event submission
+ - role-based authentication using Java Web Tokens (JWT)

 ## API Documentation

-Please refer to the [Sealog Server's RESTful API](<http://162.243.201.175:8000/documentation>)
+Please refer to the [Sealog Server's RESTful API](<http://162.243.201.175/sealog-server/documentation>)

 ## Installation